EddieDover/fvtt-party-sheet/TEMPLATE_README.md

 * boolean - Quotes are not needed, simply use `false`, or `true`, i.e. `"match": true,`
 * numbers - Always examine your systems values to see if they are strings or plain numbers, if they are plain numbers do not include quotes around the value, i.e. `"match": 23,` If they are actually strings, then you will need to surround the number with quotes to make it a string as well, i.e. `"match:" "23",`
 * string:  You can include arbitrary text in your output values.
-Simply make sure they are within the quotes for the text you are creating, i.e. `"text": "name has system.criticalInjury.time days left before system.criticalInjury.name heals.`
+Simply make sure they are within the quotes for the text you are creating, i.e. `"text": "{name} has {system.criticalInjury.time} days left before {system.criticalInjury.name} heals.`

-* Due to the way things are parsed by the plugin there are a few very important caveats you must keep in mind:
-  1. If you are using a data string like "system.attributes.str", or a keyword (see below) like `{newline}`, along with custom text, such as `STR: system.attributes.str` as an output, there **must** be spaces around the data string,
-      * INCORRECT - `STR:system.attributes.str/system.attributes.maxstr`
+#### **IMPORTANT: Property Reference Format**

+**All property references must be wrapped in braces `{}`** to be processed as dynamic values.
+Properties not wrapped in braces will be treated as literal text.

-      * CORRECT     - `STR: system.attributes.str / system.attributes.maxstr`
+* **CORRECT** - `"text": "STR: {system.attributes.str.value}"`
+* **CORRECT** - `"text": "Character {name} has {system.attributes.str.value} STR"`
+* **INCORRECT** - `"text": "STR: system.attributes.str.value"` (will display as literal text)

-  * The more astute among you may notice that in the example templates, `.value` is often left out.
+**The more astute among you may notice that in the example templates, `.value` is often left out.
 To save your poor typing muscles, even if the value you find for a piece of character data is `system.attributes.str.value` the module parses data in the following way.
-Entering `system.attributes.str` will make the module look for `system.attributes.str.value` and display that if it finds it.
-If not found, it will display `system.attributes.str` as is.
+Entering `{system.attributes.str}` will make the module look for `system.attributes.str.value` and display that if it finds it.
+If not found, it will display `system.attributes.str` as is.**

 ### Text - Special Keywords

-There are a few special keywords that must be surrounded by { } marks, to allow easier formatting, note that they must be surrounded by spaces unless they are next to the opening or closing quotes.
-They are as follows:
+There are a few special keywords that must be surrounded by { } marks, to allow easier formatting. **Note: These are different from property references - special keywords are predefined formatting commands, while property references access character data.**

 * {newline} - Adds a line break to the text rendered.
 * {charactersheet} - Inserts a clickable image of the character that will open their character sheet.
-* {+} - Adds the values of two objects and outputs the result, i.e. `system.attributes.str {+} system.attributes.wis` will output the character's str and wis added together.
+* {+} - Adds the values of two objects and outputs the result, i.e. `{system.attributes.str} {+} {system.attributes.wis}` will output the character's str and wis added together.
 * {s} adds a space
 * {s#} adds multiple spaces where # is the amount of spaces desired.
 * {s0} will remove all spaces between it's preceeding and succeeding elements.
-E.g. `D{s0} system.attributes.str` becomes `D8`
+E.g. `D{s0}{system.attributes.str}` becomes `D8`
 * {i} & {/i} - Anything between these tags will be displayed in _italics_
 * {b} & {/b} - Anything between these tags will be displayed in **bold**
 * {u} & {/u} - Anything between these tags will be displayed as <u>underlined</u>